rmcsqrd/elvira/elvira_ros/src/README.md

 - __circledraw__
 This node is really more of a "hello world" program to verify that opencv is working.

 - __blob_detect__
-This node is the primary node that I'm doing Elvira's image detection with.
+This node can filter based on pixel color.
+Any pixels that pass the threshold are turned green.
+This is mostly used to demonstrate how to edit individual pixels and create a header file.

+- __multip_blob__
+This node characterizes certain color types and groups them into blobs.

 ### "Don't Touch" Nodes